 Polycystic Ovarian Disease

-Because the growth of these cysts can be influenced by insulin, and insulin function is improved by ketosis - the theory is that polycycstic ovarian disease can be improved with a ketogenic diet.
-Only one study has looked at this thus far and therefore more research is needed to evaluate the influence of the keto diet on PCOS.
+Because the growth of these cysts can be influenced by insulin, and insulin function is improved by ketosis - the theory is that polycystic ovarian disease can be improved with a ketogenic diet.
+Only one study has looked at this thus far, and therefore more research is needed to evaluate the influence of the keto diet on PCOS.

 Additional Potential Health Benefits of Keto Diet

 The powerful effect that the keto diet has been shown to exhibit in treating epilepsy and other conditions makes one wonder if there are other diseases that this diet could be an effective treatment for.
 Clearly, something is happening in the brain in those that follow this diet.